The Queen v. Dudley and Stephens (1884) (The lifeboat case)

 Now, except for the purpose of testing how far the conservation of a man's own life is in all cases and under all circumstances an absolute, unqualified, and paramount duty, we exclude from our consideration all the incidents of war.
 We are dealing with a case of private homicide, not one imposed upon men in the service of their Sovereign and in the defence of their country.
 Now it is admitted that the deliberate killing of this unoffending and unresisting boy was clearly murder, unless the killing can be [p.
 287] justified by some well-recognised excuse admitted by the law.
 It is further admitted that there was in this case no such excuse, unless the killing was justified by what has been called “necessity.”
 But the temptation to the act which existed here was not what the law has ever called necessity.
 Nor is this to be regretted.
 Though law and morality are not the same, and many things may be immoral which are not necessarily illegal, yet the absolute divorce of law from morality would be of fatal consequence; and such divorce would follow if the temptation to murder in this case were to be held by law an absolute defence of it.
 It is not so.
 To preserve one's life is generally speaking a duty, but it may be the plainest and the highest duty to sacrifice it.
 War is full of instances in which it is a man's duty not to live, but to die.
 The duty, in case of shipwreck, of a captain to his crew, of the crew to the passengers, of soldiers to women and children, as in the noble case of the Birkenhead; these duties impose on men the moral necessity, not of the preservations but of the sacrifice of their lives for others, from which in no country, least of all, it is to be hoped, in England, will men ever shrink as indeed, they have not shrunk.
 It is not correct, therefore, to say that there is any absolute or unqualified necessity to preserve one's life.
 “Necesse est ut eam, non ut vivam,” is a saying of a Roman officer quoted by Lord Bacon himself with high eulogy in the very chapter on necessity to which so much reference has been made.
 It would be a very easy and cheap display of commonplace learning to quote from Greek and Latin authors, from Horace, from Juvenal, from Cicero, from Euripides, passage after passages, in which the duty of dying for others has been laid down in glowing and emphatic language as resulting from the principles of heathen ethics; it is enough in a Christian country to remind ourselves of the Great Example whom we profess to follow.
 It is not needful to point out the awful danger of admitting the principle which has been contended for.
 Who is to be the judge of this sort of necessity?
 By what measure is the comparative value of lives to be measured?
 Is it to be strength, or intellect, or what ?
 It is plain that the principle leaves to him who is to profit by it to determine the necessity which will justify him in deliberately taking another's life to save his own.
 In this case the weakest, the youngest, the most unresisting, was chosen.
 Was it more [p.
 288] necessary to kill him than one of the grown men?
 The answer must be “No” -

-So spake the Fiend, and with necessity, The tyrant's plea, excused his devilish deeds.”
+The tyrant's plea, excused his devilish deeds.”

 THE COURT then proceeded to pass sentence of death upon the prisoners. [n.
 2]